auralius/parallel-value-iteration/README.md

 However, instead of having a terrain map where a cost value describes terrain height in a given location, we now have a binary map where a cost value describes obstacle existence in that given location.

-To compile the path_planner.pyxd file:
+To compile the path_planner.pyx file:

 ```
 python setup.py build_ext --inplace